|

 The primary audio outputs are the stereo headphone jack (1/4") and two TRS outputs.
 All the outputs you need for monitoring monophonic and stereo recordings.
 I have the 1L and 2R mains connected to KRK Rokit 5 monitors.
 Plenty of signal to drive these monitors at desk-rattling volume.

 If you're a budding movie producer, know that surround sound monitoring is not feasible with only two outputs.
-You need an interface with at least eight outputs for 7.1 surround sound (seven monitors and a sub woofer).
+For 7.1 surround sound, you need an interface with eight outputs, e.g., Tascam Series 208i, to drive seven monitors and a subwoofer.

 Topping E2x2 OTG | Image courtesy Topping

-The E2x2 OTG also has a mini-pin (3.5 mm) AUX stereo output to connect to consumer speakers or DJ gear, and an OPTICAL OUT (SPDIF) to transmit the mains as digital data for outboard processing.
-I don't have devices with SPDIF to try but the AUX does work fine.
+The E2x2 OTG has a mini-pin (3.5 mm) AUX analog stereo output to connect to consumer speakers or DJ gear, and an OPTICAL OUT (SPDIF) to transmit the mains as digital data for outboard processing.

 Headphones

-Does the E2x2 OTG sound better than my iFi Zen Can headphone amp?
-No, but it's close and better sounding than most interfaces I've owned.
+Does the E2x2 OTG sound better than an iFi Zen Can headphone amp?
+No, but it's close and better sounding than other interfaces I've owned, including the above average headphone amp in the Tascam Series 208i.

 MIDI MIA